One-nation conservatism: History

 One-nation conservatism has its origins in the repercussions of the Industrial Revolution, which had caused widespread inequality, poverty and social discontent in Britain.
 Tory politicians such as Richard Oastler, Michael Thomas Sadler and Lord Shaftesbury combined their elitist responsibility and a strong humanitarian element with their involvement in the Factory Acts.
 They were critical of individualism and classical economics, they also disliked the 1834 New Poor Law and believed in the role of the state in guaranteeing decent housing, working conditions, wages and treatment of the poor.

 Disraeli adopted one-nation conservatism for both ethical and electoral reasons.
-Before he became leader of the Conservative Party, the Reform Act 1867 had enfranchised the male working-class.
-As a result, Disraeli argued that the party needed to pursue social reforms if it were to have electoral success.
+Before he became leader of the Conservative Party, he persuaded his cabinet colleagues to introduce the Reform Act 1867 which enfranchised much of the skilled male working-class.
+Disraeli argued that the party needed to pursue social reforms if it were to have electoral success with this new constituency.
 He felt that one-nationism would both improve the conditions of the poor and portray the Liberal Party as selfish individualists.

 While in government, Disraeli presided over a series of social reforms which supported his one-nation politics and aimed to create a benevolent hierarchy.
 He appointed a Royal Commission to assess the state of law between employers and employees.
 As a result, Richard Cross was moved to pass the Employers and Workmen Act 1875.
 This act made both sides of industry equal before the law and the breach of contract became a civil offence, rather than criminal.
 Cross also passed the Conspiracy, and Protection of Property Act in the same year which enshrined the worker's right to strike by ensuring that acts carried out by a workers' group could not be indicted as conspiracy.